elysium-suite/aeacus/README.md

     > Don't have a config?
 See the example at the bottom of this README.

     - Put your README in `ReadMe.conf`.
-    - Use `./aeacus forensics` to create Forensic Question files on the Desktop of the main user.
+    - Use `./aeacus forensics {number}` to create Forensic Question files on the Desktop of the main user.

 2. __Check that your config is valid.__
 ```